 If you are targeting a real-time operating system (RTOS), your main program most likely spawns tasks (corresponding to the sample rates used in the model) whose execution is timed and controlled by the RTOS.

 Your main program typically is based on a generated or static main program.
-For details on the structure of the execution support files, code execution, and guidelines for customizing main programs, see Deploy Generated Standalone Executable Programs To Target Hardware (Embedded Coder).
+For details on the structure of the execution support files, code execution, and guidelines for customizing main programs, see Deploy Applications to Target Hardware (Embedded Coder).

 Other interrupt handlers.
 If your models need to support asynchronous events, such as hardware generated interrupts and asynchronous read and write operations, you must supply interrupt handlers.
 The Interrupt Templates library provides examples.

 Data logging, parameter tuning, signal monitoring, and external mode support.
 It is atypical to implement rapid prototyping features such as external mode support in an embedded target.
 However, it is possible to support these features by using standard code generator APIs.
-See Data Exchange Interfaces for details.
+See Generated Code Interfacing for details.